idemeum/idemeum.github.io/docs-source/azuread.md

 ![](assets/azuread/deployment.png)

-## Intergate idemeum with Azure AD
+## Integrate idemeum with Azure AD

 We are going to go through simple three steps to integrate idemeum with your Microsoft identity environment.